 Arizona juvenile judges were given broad powers over youth accused of delinquent violations.

-The Arizona Girls School opened in Phoenix.
+The Arizona Girls School opened in Phoenix, Arizona.

 Length of Program Guidelines were established by the ADC Juvenile Institutions Division.
 An Arizona Supreme Court decision lowered the age of juvenile court jurisdiction from 21 to 18.